tombeynon/akash-deploy/README.md

 <img width="1357" alt="Screenshot 2021-03-28 at 04 32 34" src="https://user-images.githubusercontent.com/670623/112741543-ab72a280-8f7e-11eb-966d-67dad4aff37d.png">

+Once you've got the tool running, it should direct you through the process of deploying to some extent.
+You should also [check out the Examples wiki](https://github.com/tombeynon/akash-deploy/wiki/Examples) for some ideas.

 ## Installation

 You will need [Docker installed](https://docs.docker.com/get-docker) on your machine first.
 After that it's a simple one line command to run: